malwaredb/lzjd-rs/README.md

 - Based on Vec<u64> instead of IntSetNoRemove, which is more like HashMap
 - Hash files are considerably smaller if small sequences have been digested

+This fork has minor changes:
+* Update to Rust edition 2021.
+* Remove dependencies preventing it from working on non-x86 hardware.

 ```
 USAGE:
     lzjd [FLAGS] [OPTIONS] <INPUT>...